Knowledges of explosion-proof electrical equipment

-The types of explosion-proof electrical equipment used in the following are:
+The categories of explosion-proof electrical equipment include:

 Class I: coal mine gas